Kinds-of-Intelligence-CFI/animal-ai-e2e/.github/pull_request_template.md

 ### Types of change(s)
 - [ ] Added new tests (please specify which tests)
+- [ ] Modified existing tests (please specify which tests)
+- [ ] Other (please specify)

+### Checklist
+- [ ] Updated screenshots in screenshot tests if necessary
 - [ ] Confirmed my new tests pass on the most recent release of AAI
-- [ ] Updated screenshots in screenshot tests if necessary

-### Checklist
 - [ ] Updated the changelog (if applicable)

 ### Other comments (if any)